malramsay64/phd-thesis/01_Methods/Dynamics.md

 used in @sec:Dynamics.
 Each of these quantities has the code snippet used for the calculation in @sec:code_snippets.
+The implementation of all calculations is in `statdyn-analysis` (@sec:simulation_analysis) with all implementations using the best practices described in @sec:best_practices.

 ### Calculation of Wave numbers